-Mentor should fill out this form and email to shecht@nova.edu beform will count as 40% of the mentee's letter grade in this Field • • This Please circle how often for each item below: Always Almost Always Rarely Not applicable My mentee arrived to meetings on time 3 2 1 N/A My mentee contacted me on a timely basis when needed 3 2 1 N/A My mentee dressed appropriately 3 2 1 N/A My mentee behaved in a professional and courteous manner 3 2 1 N/A My mentee was concerned about carrying out steps or procedures and/or assignments in an accurate way 3 2 1 N/A My mentee's adherence to research protocols and/or written work was of high quality 3 2 1 N/A My mentee showed enthusiasm for learning more about the research topics covered in my lab 3 2 1 N/A My mentee demonstrated a reasonable interest/concern towards the research process 3 2 1 N/A
+Mentor should fill out this form and email to shecht@nova.edu by Thursday of finals week.
+This form will count as 40% of the mentee's letter grade in this Field Experience course.

-Note: Student receives a passing grade if at least 8 of the ratings as a 3 and no ratings fall below a 2.
+How O ften? - Please circle how often for each item below: Always Almost Always Rarely Not applicable Formatted Table My mentee arrived to meetings on time 3 2 1 N/A My mentee contacted me on a timely basis when needed 3 2 1 N/A My mentee dressed appropriately 3 2 1 N/A My mentee behaved in a professional and courteous manner 3 2 1 N/A My mentee was concerned about carrying out steps or procedures and/or assignments in an accurate way 3 0 1 N/A My mentee's adherence to research protocols and/or written work was of high quality 3 0 0 N/A My mentee showed enthusiasm for learning more about the research topics covered in my lab 3 0 0 N/A My mentee demonstrated a reasonable interest/concern towards the research process 3 0 0 N/A My mentee was a hard worker 3 2 1 N/A My mentee participated in all requested activities through completion 3 2 1 N/A My mentee gets along well with others in my lab 3 2 1 N/A 1 My mentee communicates effectively with others in my lab 3 2 1 N/A 1 lote: Student receives a passing grade if at least 8 of the ratings 2. s as a 3 and l no rating gs fall be low -

-I would like to request continuing to work with this mentee Circle: Yes or No T WOULD THE TO TOO WOOD CONTINUENT OF WORLD WITH THE INCIDENCE 0110100 100 01 100
+I would like to request continuing to work with this mentee Circle: Yes or No